 Walk-and-talk therapy is a rapidly growing practice where therapist and client take sessions outside, off the therapy couch, and walk side-by-side in a more natural setting.
-Walk-and-talk therapists believe in the combined therapeutic benefits of talk therapy combined with physical activity and nature exposure.
-Individuals who engage in hysical activity and nature exposure report improvements in mood, clearer thinking, and increased creativity.
-Walk-and-talk clients report that walk-and-talk is a full-body, multisensory experience that helps them feel better, think more clearly, and embody and remember their therapeutic experience months or even years later.
-Client report feeling like their conversation flows more easily and it is less intimidating to walk side-by-side with their therapist versus sitting face-to-face in an office setting.
+Walk-and-talk therapists believe in the combined therapeutic benefits of talk therapy combined with physical activity and time spent in natural settings.
+Individuals who engage in physical activity and time in nature report improvements in mood, clearer thinking, and increased creativity.
+Clients report that walk-and-talk is a full-body, multisensory experience that helps them feel better, think more clearly, embody and remember their therapeutic breakthroughs months or even years later.
+Clients report feeling like their conversation flows more easily while walking side-by-side with their therapist, and it is less intimidating than sitting face-to-face in an office setting.

-If you believe you might benefit from talk therapy and believe sitting face-to-face in an office is unappealing or maybe even intimidating, perhaps walk-and-talk therapy might be a better option for you!
+If you believe you might benefit from talk therapy, or feel that an office is unappealing or maybe even intimidating, perhaps walk-and-talk therapy might be a better option for you!

 Who would benefit from Walk-and-Talk therapy?